jnozzi/cocoadev.com/markdown/FastTextRenderingInNSView.md

 --zootbobbalu

-(also see General/NSTextViewPerformanceEnhancement and http://www.cocoabuilder.com/archive/message/cocoa/2002/11/12/7278)
+(also see NSTextViewPerformanceEnhancement and http://www.cocoabuilder.com/archive/message/cocoa/2002/11/12/7278)